Financial Contrast: Cronos Group (CRON) versus Its Rivals

 |2.33

-Cronos Group currently has a consensus price target of $9.83, indicating a potential upside of 94.72%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 117.73%.
-Given Cronos Group’s competitors higher probable upside, analysts clearly believe Cronos Group has less favorable growth aspects than its competitors.
+Cronos Group currently has a consensus target price of $9.83, indicating a potential upside of 94.33%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 115.97%.
+Given Cronos Group’s competitors higher possible upside, analysts plainly believe Cronos Group has less favorable growth aspects than its competitors.

 Summary